 Quick explanation of matrix approximations using the SVD ¶

+The SVD can be used to approximate a matrix, which is useful in this kind of system.
 The SVD of a $m \times n$ matrix $M$ is the collection of 3 matrices ($U$, $\Sigma$, $V$) where $U$ is an $m \times m$ matrix, $\Sigma$ an $m \times n$ diagonal matrix, and $V^{*}$ the conjugate transpose of an $n \times n$ matrix, such that $M = U \Sigma (V^{*})$.

 The SVD can be used to approximate a matrix: By keeping $k$ columns of $U$ as ($U_k$), $k$ values of $\Sigma$ as ($\Sigma_k$), and $k$ lines of $V^{*}$ as ($V^{*} k$), we still get $M \approx U_k \Sigma_k (V^{*}k)$.
-If $k$ is small enough, we can use a total number of cells lower than the original $n \times m$.

 Note: Running an SVD on a matrix as large as the Netflix one requires a special technique, which reduces these billions of cells to a few millions only while retaining a lot of information.
 See Timely Development for an example using the Netflix dataset.